✔ A solar panel’s power output is measured in kilowatts (kW)

 A solar panel’s output is expressed in watts.
 On average, a domestic solar panel has a power output of around 265 watts, although it can range anywhere from as little as 225 watts to more than 350 watts.
 The higher the wattage of a solar panel, the more electricity it can produce under the same conditions.

-The table below shows you the solar panel power output of some of the best solar brands:
+The table below shows you the solar panel power output range for some of the best solar brands.

 Solar Panel Power